-While most of us are accustomed to receiving an upfront quote any time we have work done on our home, it’s not always possible to provide water damage mitigation estimates.
+While most of us are accustomed to receiving an upfront quote when we have work done on our home, it’s not always possible to provide water damage mitigation estimates.

-For one thing, insurance companies don’t require water damage mitigation estimates until the work is complete.
-It would be impossible to give one in advance due to how quickly things change and the time that may be required to successfully complete a job.
+For one thing, most insurance companies typically don’t require water damage mitigation estimates until the work is complete.
+It would often be difficult to give one that’s accurate in advance due to how quickly things change and the time that may be required to successfully complete a job.

 Another reason is there are responsibilities that only the homeowner can fulfill.

-We remind others almost daily that time is of the essence when it comes to water damage.
+When it comes to water damage, we remind others almost daily that time is of the essence.
 That’s because the longer water sits, the more damage is done.

 It becomes increasingly more hazardous and costly to remove because of the health risks to humans and the environment.
 The faster we can get the work done, the less the insurance company will need to pay out in claims.